import warnings

 class IndexDataFilter(FilterBaseClass):

-"""Filter that indexes the input array.
+"""Filter that indexes the input array using NumPy-style indexing.

 Parameters